 What Scent Do They Use in Spas?

-This diffuser’s scent is mixed with bergamot, tobacco flower and ylang-ylang to create a heavenly tropical spa scent and it’s very high quality.
+It was the best spa scent I’d ever smelled.
+This diffuser’s scent is mixed with bergamot, tobacco flower, and ylang-ylang to create a heavenly tropical spa scent and it’s very high quality.
 It lasts forever and is instantly noticeable to guests.

+So there you have it.
+A reed diffuser that smells like a spa.
 It warms my soul when I open my door and gives me that feeling of soft, tropical luxury.
-What a small but super powerful way to upgrade your home!
+What a small but super powerful way to make your house smell like a spa!

 The Best Smelling Essential Oils for Home

-In my research I find that the following mixes are the most essential oil spa blends:
+In my research, I find that the following mixes are the essential oil spa blends that create that spa smell at home:

 - Vetiver, Lavender, Ylang Ylang